metablaster/WindowsFirewallRuleset/README.md

 then re-run that specific script once again later.

-15. When done you might want to adjust some of the rules in Local Group Policy, not all rules are enabled by default or you might want to toggle default Allow/Block behavior.
+15. When done you might want to adjust some of the rules in Local Group Policy, not all rules are enabled by default or you might want to toggle default Allow/Block behavior.\
-Rules which don't exist for specific programs need to be made additionally.
+Rules may not cover all programs installed on your system, in which case missing rules need to be made.

 16. Now go ahead and test your internet connection (ex. with a browser or some other program), If you're unable to connect to internet after applying these rules you have several options: